philips-labs/terraform-aws-github-runner/README.md

 Besides these permissions, the lambdas also need permission to CloudWatch (for logging and scheduling), SSM and S3.
 For more details about the required permissions see the [documentation](./modules/setup-iam-permissions/README.md) of the IAM module which uses permission boundaries.

+### ARM64 support via Graviton/Graviton2 instance-types

+When using the default example or top-level module, specifying an `instance_type` that matches a Graviton/Graviton 2 (ARM64) architecture (e.g. a1 or any 6th-gen `g` or `gd` type), the sub-modules will be automatically configured to provision with ARM64 AMIs and leverage GitHub's ARM64 action runner.
+See below for more details.

 ## Usages

 Examples are provided in [the example directory](examples/).
 Please ensure you have installed the following tools.